 Tracking and improving our energy and water use through Lucid BuildingOS

 In order to direct our focus to the buildings that need improvements or attention in real-time, Orlando uses Lucid BuildingOS, a specialized software to measure and monitor the energy and water consumed by all of our City buildings.
-This information will be used to manage our buildings’ performance, compare how we’re doing with 100 other forward-thinking cities as part of the Connected Cities initiative and provide this information to our residents starting in 2017.
+This information will be used to manage our buildings’ performance, compare how we’re doing with 100 other forward-thinking cities as part of the Connected Cities initiative.

 New Efficient Buildings